-This chapter discusses a recipient's change in circumstances, and how those changes effect ABSTUDY eligibility and entitlements.
-Notification of these changes is the responsibility of the recipient.
+This chapter discusses a recipient's change in circumstances, and how those changes affect ABSTUDY eligibility and entitlements.
+The recipient is responsible for notifying these changes to Centrelink.

-- o 2.1 Notification of changes Recipient Obligations - o 2.2 Failure to advise Centrelink of prescribed events - o 2.3 False or misleading information - o 2.4 Suspension and cancellation of ABSTUDY payments - o 2.5 Change of Circumstance
+- o 2.1 Obligation to notify happening of certain events - o 2.2 Failure to advise Centrelink of prescribed events - 2.3 False or misleading information - o 2.4 Suspension and cancellation of ABSTUDY payments - o 2.5 Change of Circumstance